lindacom/Laravel/REST api/product/readme.md

 http://localhost:8000/api/v1/orders/2

-http://localhost:8000/api/v1/orders/2/products - cannot reference variable name order more than once
+http://localhost:8000/api/v1/orders/2/products - not sure if the correct controller is being used

 Resources
 =========